 The Chipmunk HDMI Tester is a simple tool to see if an HDMI port is working, and to give you feedback if the HDMI port is supplying an image without connecting a big HDMI monitor.

-Works on all HDMI ports including on gaming consoles.
+Works on all HDMI ports including on gaming consoles and video cards.